Six Pounds does not equal Six Pounds!

 I stopped sewing as the pressures of a corporate carreer took priority but, I still made the matching "this and that" that made my house a home.

 Now, I do the designs, fabric and trim selection, the hand finishing and hand trim work that I can do at night while running the business during the day.
-I sewed in the beginning but the more I do shows and work on the website, the less I sew.
+I sewed in the beginning but now my time is taken up with doing shows, designing, marketing, accounting, etc etc etc.

 We have a small team of seamstresses who turn my ideas and sketches into the fabulous products you see on our pages.
 They are very talented and I am blessed that they walked into my life.